ravenprotocol/ravdl/README.md

 ```
 The ```get_onnx_model``` function takes the name of the onnx file, in which the model must be saved, as parameter.
 In this case it will be saved as *```"test_ann.onnx"```*.

-> **Note:** As mentioned above, a ```ravdl.neural_networks.NeuralNetwork``` instance with the same architecture as the saved model is required for loading the model.
+> **Note:** As mentioned above, a ```ravdl.v1.NeuralNetwork``` instance with the same architecture as the saved model is required for loading the model.
 Hence it is recommended to save the model object as a pickle file.

 The script executed below, to load the Onnx model, is available [here](https://github.com/ravenprotocol/ravenverse/blob/master/ANN_example/ANN_get_onnx.py).